 - Degree-day methods

-I’d like to do more videos in 2019 showing some of the programs and methods of analysis that I’ve used in my career.
+I’d like to do more videos showing some of the programs and methods of analysis that I’ve used in my career.

 Tables of Sea-level Psychrometric Properties